-According to the EWG, if a company doesn’t fully disclose that it contains styrene (which it most likely will not) then the only way you’ll know it’s present is if you use a gas chromatograph or mass spectrometer.
-(8)
+According to the EWG, if a company doesn’t fully disclose that it contains styrene (which it most likely will not), then the only way you’ll know it’s present is if you use a gas chromatograph or mass spectrometer.

-These dangerous synthetics are already banned from cosmetics in the European Union, but are still quite common in products produced and sold in the United States.
+These dangerous synthetics are already banned from cosmetics in the European Union but are still quite common in products produced and sold in the United States.
 Phthalates often hide under the “fragrance” ingredient, but they can also appear on ingredient lists as phthalate, DEP, DBP, and DEHP.
 Be sure to avoid all of those.
-(9)

-Research conducted by Dr. Philip J. Landrigan of the Mount Sinai Children’s Environmental Health Center demonstrates that fetal exposure to phthalates is linked to autism, symptoms of ADHD and neurological disorders.
+Research conducted by Dr. Philip J. Landrigan of the Mount Sinai Children’s Environmental Health Center demonstrated that fetal exposure to phthalates is linked to autism, symptoms of ADHD and neurological disorders.
 This why pregnant women have to be ultra careful when it comes to the products they’re exposed to on a daily basis.

 A 2010 New York Times article quoted Dr. Landrigan on the subject.
 He said that he is “increasingly confident that autism and other ailments are, in part, the result of the impact of environmental chemicals on the brain as it is being formed.”

-Allergic & Toxic Bodily Reactions
+3. Allergic and Toxic Bodily Reactions

-Using animal models, a 1998 study published in Archives of Environmental Health looked at how fragrance products produce toxic effects in mammals.
-They found that the emissions of fragrance products caused various combinations of: eyes, nose and throat irritations; pulmonary irritation; decreases in airflow velocity when exhaling; and signs of neurotoxicity.
+Using animal models, a 1998 study published in the Archives of Environmental Health looked at how fragrance products produce toxic effects in mammals.
+Researchers found that the emissions of fragrance products caused various combinations of eyes, nose and throat irritations; pulmonary irritation; decreases in airflow velocity when exhaling; and signs of neurotoxicity.

-Asthma & Other Breathing Difficulties
+4. Asthma and Other Breathing Difficulties

 If you have asthma, you really don’t need anything to get in the way of breathing easily.
 It’s extremely common for asthmatics to suffer health symptoms when exposed to perfumes, colognes and other scented products, especially when they contain artificial scents.

 If you have asthma or any other breathing trouble, then truly fragrance-free products are your best bet.

-The good news is that if you are a careful reader, you can help yourself and your family to avoid the dangers of synthetic scents in all of the products you buy and use.
+The good news is that if you are a careful reader, you can help yourself and your family avoid the dangers of synthetic scents in all of the products you buy and use.

-There are also many better options and ways to avoid the dangers of synthetic scents including:
+There are also many better options and ways to avoid the dangers of synthetic scents, including:

-- Completely avoiding any product that lists fragrance, parfum, phthalate, DEP, DBP, or DEHP as an ingredient.
+- Completely avoiding any product that lists fragrance, parfum, phthalate, DEP, DBP or DEHP as an ingredient.

-- Buying certified organic products, which are less likely to include artificial scents (but still read labels).
+- Buy certified organic products, which are less likely to include artificial scents (but still read labels).
 Watch out for “limonene” or “linalool” on labels, too.
 When they are listed in this form on the label, they are likely synthetic, man-made versions, not the natural compounds part of a more complex organic essential oil.

 - To provide a fresh, natural scent to your home or office, use fresh cut herbs and flowers and potted plants.
 Studies have even shown that the best houseplants that remove pollution help strip indoor air of some toxic compounds.